zerodevapp/zerodev-docs/docs/getting-started.md

 # Getting Started

-In this tutorial, you will use ZeroDev to send a sponsored transaction.
+In this tutorial, you will use ZeroDev to send gasless transactions and bundle transactions.

 ## Create a project